Skip to main content

 Description

-This project will put a claim for one of the most extensive studies on willingness to fight for one’s own country.
+This grant will put a claim for one of the most extensive studies on willingness to fight for one’s own country.

 The findings will be generalizable beyond NATO and will contribute to the research agenda on willingness to fight for one’s own country with new hypotheses and recommendations.